alamikaele/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This tutorial walks you through the installation of the OsTicket System through windows virtual machine as well as the required resources to peform this installation.

+<h4>Sidenotes:</h4>

+- The screenshots shown below are from macbook pro 13 (what I used)
+- Your computer can use any operating system

 <h2>Video Demonstration</h2>